Lake Friendly Living Tips

 - Clear storm drains of debris/leaves near your house.

-- Divert runoff from boat launches or other lake entries
+- Divert runoff from boat launches or other lake entries.

-- Reduce Impervious Surfaces – Impervious surfaces such as rooftops, driveways and sidewalks don’t absorb storm water.
-Instead it runs down those surfaces, building in speed and volume.
+- Reduce Impervious Surfaces – Impervious surfaces such as rooftops, asphalt driveways and sidewalks don’t absorb storm water.
+Instead, it runs down those surfaces, building in speed and volume.
 Reducing the amount and effects from impervious surfaces is important.
 One such way is to reduce the overall impervious surface totals on one’s property.
 Replacing an asphalt driveway or cement walkway with a more porous surface, such as block or crushed stone, is one such method.

 - Less Lawn, More Native Plants – Replace lawn with native plant, shrub and tree cover on your property.
-Their roots help to stabilize the soil, preventing erosion, and they help to filter runoff of nutrients and sediment before it enters streams, storm drains and the Lake.
-Additionally native plants, shrubs, trees and grasses are better suited to the conditions found in Connecticut and can survive without needing additional water or a lot of inputs such as fertilizer.
+Their roots help to stabilize the soil, preventing erosion, and they help to filter runoff of nutrients and sediment before it enters streams, storm drains and the lake.
+Additionally, native plants, shrubs, trees and grasses are better suited to the conditions found in Connecticut and can survive without needing additional water or a lot of inputs such as fertilizer.

-- Ensure Proper Lot Drainage – By adding culverts, diversions, ditches, sump pumps etc. where necessary you can help to prevent erosion and encourage infiltration of runoff into soil.
+- Ensure Proper Lot Drainage – By adding culverts, diversions, ditches, sump pumps, etc., where necessary, you can help to prevent erosion and encourage infiltration of runoff into soil.

-- Utilize Twisting, Narrow Paths – Long straight paths and walkways that lead down a hill (and especially towards the Lake), act as direct water chutes into the lake, carrying nutrients, sediment and debris with the water.
+- Utilize Twisting, Narrow Paths – Long straight paths and walkways that lead down a hill (and especially towards the lake) act as direct water chutes into the lake, carrying nutrients, sediment and debris with the water.
 By creating a narrow, twisting path, the water won’t have a straight run into the lake and instead it will encourage infiltration of the runoff into the soil.

 Preserving the Waterbodies

 The watershed of a lake or other waterbody is that land area which drains toward the water.
-The watershed is the source of water for the lakes, streams, and ponds within its boundary.
+The watershed is the source of water for the lakes, streams, and ponds within its boundaries.
 The quality of the water in these bodies of water is largely determined by the materials carried over the land surface, by underground water, and by tributary streams.

 Water entering Highland Lake carries nutrients which fertilize the lake and promote the growth of aquatic plants and algae.
 Particles of sand and other materials also flow off the watershed into the lake and settle to the bottom as sediments.
 Sediments make the lake shallower, reduce the water’s oxygen, and generally cause the water to decline in quality.